 If you prick us, do we not bleed?
 If you tickle us, do we not laugh?
 If you poison us, do we not die?
 And if you wrong us, shall we not revenge?
 Why, revenge?
 The villainy you teach me, I will execute, and it shall go hard, but I will better the instruction.”

-The Leader: Every faction has a leader who doubles as spokesperson and whose personal opinion carries a lot of weight among the members.
+The Leader: Every faction has a leader whose personal opinion carries a lot of weight among the members.
 If a faction is clashing with El Presidente over political issues, the faction can still be somewhat placated if the leader is otherwise happy with his or her life conditions, or bribed.
+Or you can have them arrested or shot if you're feeling vindictive.

 Majored in Western Hypocrisy: Possible as part of El Presidente's backstory, where he can be a graduate of either Harvard or Moscow University, getting a relations boost with the appropriate superpower.